HOW TO GET FROM PHNOM PENH TO HO CHI MINH:

 WHERE TO GO NEXT

 From Ho Chi Minh City, travellers would either go to Phu Quoc, an island best for holiday makers or tourists who love to relax on the beach.
 Vung Tau, a beach town not far from Ho Chi Minh City (how to get to Vung Tau from HCMC) - also a less travelled place in Vietnam.
 While most people would head to Mui Ne (here is how to get to Mui Ne from Ho Chi Minh City), another beach town known for water activities such as kite and wind surfing, sand dunes, and visiting small villages.
+You can also check this 3 week Vietnam itinerary.

 I hope you find this article about how to get from Phnom Penh to Ho Chi Minh city has been useful for you.
 If you have questions, let us know on the comment section.